Here is my quick comparison and micro-review of three budget content delivery networks (CDN) for speeding up your website’s page load times.

 BunnyCDN is very easy to set-up and use compared with CDNSun and KeyCDN.
 Their web dashboard has clear instructions and is neat and logically organized.
 There are some shortcomings such as the quite confusing Network Limit configuration, where you can setup per-IP bandwidth and connection limits.

-Configuration changes take less than a minute to apply.
+Configuration changes take less than three minutes to apply.

 Documentation is very sparse, and communication about service changes and features happens primarily on Twitter and Facebook (you won’t find the same information in both places).
 Despite this, BunnyCDN’s website is the best out of the bunch and the most informative.